Definition of Pejorative

 “You mustn’t put off what you think right,” said Hamidullah.
 “That is why India is in such a plight, because we put off things.”
 But seeing that his young relative looked worried, he added a few soothing words, and thus wiped out any impression that his wife might have made.
 During their absence, Mahmoud Ali had gone off in his carriage leaving a message that he should be back in five minutes, but they were on no account to wait.

-This extract occurs in the popular novel of E. M. Foster, A Passage to India, in which he presents the story of the Indian people and their relationships with the British Raj.
-The term India has been used in this passage in a pejorative sense in the view of the Indian readers as it is linked with “plight” that does not sound positive here.
-The reason is that every country has its own context and situation and that no outsider can depict the real situation of the people of a country and use such negative words.
+This extract occurs in the popular novel of E. M. Forster, A Passage to India, in which he presents the story of the Indian people and their relationships with the British Raj.
+Indian readers may find the way the term “India” is used in this passage derogatory, as it is linked to the negative idea of “plight.”

 Example #3